circleci/circleci-docs/jekyll/_cci2/config-editor.md

 ![Passing Configuration]({{ site.baseurl }}/assets/img/docs/config-editor-validate-pass.png)

-For a failing validation, a red bar is displayed, as well as any errors, where they occur, and any relevant documentation that may assist in fixing the error (see the "DOCS" tab in the below screen shot).
+For a failing validation, a red bar is displayed, as well as any errors, where they occur, and any relevant documentation that may assist in fixing the error (see the "DOCS" tab in the below screenshot).

 ![Failing Configuration]({{ site.baseurl }}/assets/img/docs/config-editor-validate-fail.png)

 ## Commit and run

-Once your configuration is valid, you may commit to your VCS and re-run the pipeline, all from within the Config Editor, by selecting the *Commit and Run* button in the upper-right corner.
+Once your configuration is valid, you may commit to your VCS and re-run the pipeline, all from within the Config Editor, by selecting the **Commit and Run** button in the upper-right corner.

 ![Commit and Run]({{ site.baseurl }}/assets/img/docs/config-editor-commit-and-run.png)